KRtkovo-eu-AI/BeamNG_tweakUI/README.md

 ## Notes

-- The legacy dialog does not support the additional filtering options introduced by the new `vehicleSelector`.
-When the game requests a filtered list (e.g., "mods only"), the legacy window is opened instead and the request is logged in the console.
+- The choice dialog appears whenever Freeroam asks for a vehicle selector (pause menu, quick access, or `Ctrl` + `E`).
+Pick **Classic (0.36)** to open the legacy window, or **Modern (0.37)** to use BeamNG.drive's current UI.
-- The original 0.37 vehicle selector remains untouched for other game modes that still rely on it.
+- If the game requests a filtered selector (e.g., "mods only"), the prompt explains that the legacy UI ignores the filter.
+Choosing the modern selector honours the request.
-- If the mod is disabled or removed, the game will revert to using the new selector on the next launch.
+- Disabling or removing the mod restores the default behaviour on the next launch.

 ## Troubleshooting